 Process for Swearing in as a Notary Public

 When you are ready to be sworn in as a notary public, bring your bond, power of attorney and photo ID to the Recorder of Deeds Office.
-You can come any time between 8:30 a.m. and 3:30 p.m., Monday through Friday.
+You do not need an appointment and are welcome any time between 8:30 a.m. and 3:30 p.m., Monday through Friday.
 You will be sworn in and your bond will be recorded.
-The fee for this is $38.50 (effective October 26, 2017 under the Pennsylvania Revised Uniform Law on Notarial Acts).
+The fee for this is $38.50.
 We accept cash, checks, Visa, MasterCard, Discover, and American Express.
 All checks must be made payable to the Montgomery County Recorder of Deeds.

-Then, visit the Prothonotary's Office in the Courthouse to have your signature registered.
+After leaving our office, you must visit the Montgomery County Prothonotary in the Courthouse to have your signature registered.
 The fee is $3.50.
 The Prothonotary's Office accepts cash only.

 Notary Public Forms